jpegleg/k3s-dragon-eggs/README.md

 #### Using declarative felix configuration

-Instead of patching in eBPF, we can use it declaratively in the network manifest like this:
+Instead of (or in addition to) patching in the eBPF options for calico, we can use it declaratively in the network manifest like this:

 ```
 apiVersion: projectcalico.org/v3